Edited by: Keri Stooksbury

 Disney VIP Tours

-If you really, really don’t like lines and Early Morning Magic isn’t enough time for you to experience the park, consider Disney’s VIP Tour services.
+If you really, really don’t like lines, consider Disney’s VIP Tour services.

 While I have no personal experience with a VIP Tour, from what I can see on the Disney website, it looks like the ultimate way to experience Walt Disney World.